wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

    ![ScreenShot](images/AddConfiguration.png)

    Press the "Add Configuration..." button that is to the left of the play button.
+Select "Templatees" and then "Python".

    ![ScreenShot](images/Run-Debug-Settings.png)

-   Then select Python, and press the "+" button.
+   With Python selected, and press the "+" button to create a new run configuration.
 For "Script path", add the path to your `manage.py` file in your project root directory , and for "Parameters" add `runserver` as the command.
-Then press "Run"
+Then press "Ok".

     ![ScreenShot](images/RunningServer.png)

+    1. Press the triangular Run button on the top line of the ide, and note that a run window opens at the bottom of the IDE, on the same line as the "Terminal" tab.
+As API calls are made to the server, the http requests will be displayed in this runtime log.
+Python print commands, only send their output to this log.
+Python logger commands send the output to both this runtime log, and the log file that we created a few steps back.
+On the production servers in AWS, these log lines can be searched using Splunk (ask Dale for Splunk access if you want it.)

-1. Now, with the server still running, open a terminal window, and create a simple default user so you can login to the managment pages of the WeVoteServer.
+1. Now, with the server still running, open a terminal window, and create a simple default user (a voter) so you can login to the managment pages of the WeVoteServer.
 At We Vote, "voters" are what we call end users.
 This new "voter" will have all the rights that you (as a developer) need to login to [http://localhost:8000/admin/](http://localhost:8000/admin/) and start synchronizing data (downloading ballot and issue data from the master server in the cloud, to your local server).

     The useage is:  python manage.py create_dev_user first_name last_name email password